An atlas of photonic and plasmonic materials for cathodoluminescence microscopy: 2 Materials

-By analyzing the angular radiation patterns of the CL, one can infer the underlying recombination processes within a material.
-Here we note that intensity of coherent CL drastically depends on the electron beam energy and is several orders of magnitude brighter of its incoherent counterpart~\cite{Brenny2014}.
-Besides the coherent CL is broadband, while the incoherent can have very narrow emission lines down to few meV even at room temperature as in the case of color centers in diamonds~\cite{Fiedler2023}.
-We observe that some materials demonstrate either purely coherent or incoherent CL at all electron beam energies, while others exhibit a transition from incoherent to coherent CL at increasing electron beam energy.

-We present CL properties of a wide range of commercially available materials (Fig.~\ref{fig-intro}f), which can be potential building blocks and platforms for future photonic and plasmonic devices.
-Each material is examined using low-energy (1--30\,keV) and low current (1\,nA) electron beams, allowing us to characterize the origin of CL emissions -- whether coherent or incoherent -- and analyze their spectra.
-Furthermore, the Supplementary Information (SI) provides details on the investigated materials, such as suppliers and origin of samples, their Raman spectra and morphology characterization including optical and electron-based imaging techniques.
+We present CL properties of a diverse range of commercially available materials (Fig.~\ref{fig-materials}), which serve as potential building blocks and platforms for emerging photonic and plasmonic devices.
+Each material is examined using low-energy (1--30\,keV) and low current (ca. 1.4\,nA) electron beams, allowing us to characterize the origin of CL emissions -- whether coherent or incoherent -- and analyze their spectra and intensity.
+Furthermore, the Supplementary Materials (SM) provide detailed information on the investigated materials, including their suppliers and origins, Raman spectra, and morphological characterization using optical and electron-based imaging techniques, as well as simulation results of electron beam interaction with the materials.

-\section{Monte Carlo simulations}
+\section{3 Monte Carlo simulations}